jeffknupp/blog/in_progress/web-frameworks.md

 The `GET` method does exactly what it sounds like: gets (requests) data from the web server. `GET` requests are the by far the most common `HTTP` request.
-During a `GET` request the, web application shouldn't need to do anything more than respond with the requested page's HTML.
+During a `GET` request the web application shouldn't need to do anything more than respond with the requested page's HTML.
 Specifically, the web application should not alter the state of the application as a result of a `GET` request (for example, it should not create a new user account based on a `GET` request).
 For